xrenaa/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Xuanchi Ren is currently an undergraduate student in Hong Kong University of Science and Technology.
-During 2020 spring, he is an exchange student in EPFL, where he is fortunate to work with Prof. [Alexandre Alahi](https://people.epfl.ch/alexandre.alahi?lang=en).
-He will be a research assistant in Tsinghua University mentored by Prof.[Yebin Liu](http://liuyebin.com/) during 2020 Summer.
+During 2020 spring, he is an exchange student in EPFL.
+He is a full-time research intern in [Intelligent Multimedia](https://www.microsoft.com/en-us/research/group/internet-media/) Group of Microsoft Research Asia from July, 2020.
 Up to now, he is working with Prof.[Qifeng Chen](https://cqf.io/) as a research assistant.

 His research interests currently focus on computer vision and deep learning.
-He has experiences in video generation, human motion synthesis, action recognition and low-level vision.
+He has experiences in  autonomous driving, 3D reconstruction, video generation, human motion synthesis and low-level vision.

 He is expected to apply for Ph.D starting from 2021 Fall.
 Here is his [Curriculum Vitae](http://xuanchiren.com/files/cv.pdf).